When Should I Call an Addiction Helpline?

-Assuming that we’re not talking about a life-threatening situation, there are several free addiction hotlines and recovery helplines are best leveraged when one challenged with alcohol abuse or addiction is seeking advice/free hotline counseling, and wants to know where to get help for alcohol abuse.
+Assuming that we’re not talking about a life-threatening situation, there are several free addiction hotlines and recovery helplines that are best leveraged when one challenged with alcohol abuse or addiction is seeking advice or free hotline counseling and wants to know where to get help for alcohol abuse.
+Recovery helplines and addiction hotlines are here to provide support during the recovery process.

-Of course, you can call us at Renaissance Recovery 24 hours a day, 7 days a week.
+Of course, you can call 866.330.9449 for Renaissance Recovery 24 hours a day, 7 days a week.
 We have live recovery specialists ready to answer all of your questions.
-After determining eligibility, it’s not uncommon for us to have placed a patient in Rehab within 24 hours of their call.
+After determining outpatient treatment eligibility, it’s not uncommon for us to have placed a patient in rehab within 24 hours of their call.

 Understanding That You Need Help

-One of the most obvious signs of addiction is when your main focus of each day is obtaining and using a substance whether it’s alcohol or opiates.
-If you spend an inordinate part of your day thinking about when, where and how to use a substance, you likely have an addiction problem that needs to be addressed.
+It goes without saying that the most obvious sign of addiction is when the main focus of each day is obtaining and using a substance whether it’s alcohol or opiates.
+If you spend an inordinate part of your day thinking about when, where, and how to use a substance; you likely have an addiction problem that needs to be addressed.

 When Your Health Starts to Suffer, It’s Time for Help